raphaelquast/beatstep/README.md

 The `stop` button can be used as follows:

-- if the selected clip is recording, stop recording (but continue playing)
+- if the selected clip is currently recording: it stop recording (but continue playback)

-- if the selected clip is playing, trigger stop
+- if the selected clip is playing:  trigger stop

 - *"if shift pressed"* : stop ALL tracks

-## Encoder:
+## Encoders:

 The `transpose-encoder` can be used to transpose the note-assignments of the buttons.
 (a red button-colour indicates that the lower-left button is at the note C-2, C-1, C0, C1, etc. )